-One day earlier, at the headquarters of the Allied Expeditionary Force in the French city of Rheims, the unconditional surrender of all German armed forces was signed by Colonel General Jodl, Chief of the Operations Staff of the Armed Forces High Command – announcing an immediate cease-fire and a surrender to go into effect at 23:01 on the night of May 8th.
+One day earlier, at the headquarters of the Allied Expeditionary Force in the French city of Rheims, the unconditional surrender of all German armed forces had in-fact already been signed by Colonel General Jodl, Chief of the Operations Staff of the Armed Forces High Command – announcing an immediate cease-fire and a surrender to go into effect at 23:01 on the night of May 8th.

 The first signing in Rheims, however, would be conditional on a further ratification by higher ranking German military officers – thus the meeting in Karlshorst was determined necessary.

 And the former Nazi capital of Berlin significantly chosen as the location.